wp-plugins/amazon-post-purchase/readme.txt

 4. How the widget will display on your website.

 == Upgrade Notice ==
+= 1.1.2 =
+* Fixed a bug that was preventing activation on some hosting servers.
+If you've already activated this plugin, an upgrade is not necessary.
+If an older version of the plugin will not activate, please upgrade to fix this problem.

 = 1.1.1 =
 * Better documentation, and cleaner/leaner code.
 Upgrade recommended, but not required.

 == Changelog ==
+= 1.1.2 =
+* Fixed a bug that was preventing activation on some hosting servers.
+* Updating documentation to clarify that widget will not display on Homepage by default.

 = 1.1.1 =
 * Better documentation, including adding section on how to customize look of widget through CSS.
 * Cleaned out some of the kruft in the code.